Geeksltd/MSharp.Docs/Tutorials/1/README.md

 #### Creating Contact Form Page & Contact Form Module

-After creating a contact list its time to create a contact form page that is responsible for adding and editing operation.
-We continue our work by creating a contact form page in **#UI** project
+After creating a contact list, now it's time to create a contact form page that is responsible for adding and editing operation.
+We continue our work by creating a contact form page in **#UI** project.
+Navigate to the **Contact** folder under **Pages** folder and add this class like below:

 ```C#
 public class EnterPage : SubPage<ContactsPage>